Fashion Styling & Art Direction BA(Hons)

 The Integrated Foundation Year pathway for this course is new for entry year 2023 and is subject to validation.

-On this Fashion Styling & Art Direction degree, you'll have the opportunity to gain a BA(Hons) degree over three years or the option to study Fashion Styling & Art Direction BA(Hons) with Integrated Foundation Year and/or Sandwich Year study options.
+On this Fashion Styling & Art Direction degree, you'll have the opportunity to gain a BA(Hons) degree over three years or the option to study Fashion Styling & Art Direction BA(Hons) with Integrated Foundation Year and/or placement year study options.

 Throughout this degree, you'll learn how to construct powerful fashion stories in real-life visual merchandising environments and fashion shows, as well as immersive 3D digital spaces.
 You'll become proficient in styling and directing for magazine editorials and advertising campaigns, master garment fitting and construction for runway and celebrity client dressing, and consider the environmental and ethical considerations of the industry.

-In year one, you'll take your first steps to becoming a progressive, conscious, professional and courageous practitioner within fashion styling and art direction.
+In year one of this degree, you'll take your first steps to becoming a progressive, conscious, professional and courageous practitioner within fashion styling and art direction.
 You'll start to develop your technical skills, gain an understanding of the varied specialisms within the disciplines and explore storytelling, sustainability, identity and body politics.

 You'll explore the key practical elements within your creative specialisms including, styling, sourcing, casting, location scouting and creative direction.
 You'll also learn about the roles and responsibilities of the key players within a creative team.